WasatchPhotonics/Wasatch.PY/README_SETTINGS.md

     - (SpectrometerState.TRIGGER_SOURCE) set hardware or software acquisition triggering
 - update_eeprom
-    - (serial, EEPROM tuple) updates the "editable" fields of the in-memory EEPROM from the passed object
+    - ((serial, EEPROM) tuple) updates the "editable" fields of the in-memory EEPROM from the passed object
+- vertical_binning
+    - ((start, stop) tuple) sets start- and end-line for vertical binning on the detector
 - write_eeprom
     - (no arg) writes the in-memory EEPROM to the spectrometer (voids warranty)